Listen To The "10 Minute Type Advice" Episode: Can An ISFJ Access And Enjoy Intuition?

 • Auxiliary Function: Extraverted Feeling (Fe), or Harmony

 The “Copilot” function focuses on maintaining social cohesion and meeting the emotional needs of others.
-This function is essential for ISFJs in building meaningful relationships.
+This function is essential for ISFJs in building meaningful relationships, which are key to personal growth and development.

 • Tertiary Function: Introverted Thinking (Ti), or Accuracy